twstokes/DarwinDOOM/README.md

 ## Setup (macOS)

-1) Build and run.
+1) (Optional) Replace the bundled shareware WAD by dropping another WAD into `DarwinDOOM/WADs`.

-2) (Optional) Replace the bundled shareware WAD by dropping another WAD into `DarwinDOOM/WADs`.
+2) Build and run in Xcode.

 ## Controls